mwshinn/PyDDM/doc/cookbook/index.rst

   - :ref:`A single point at an arbitrary location with a sign which depends on task conditions <ic-biased>`

+  - :ref:`A single point determined as a ratio of bound height (useful for fitting bound height) <ic-ratio>`

 - A uniform distribution

   - :class:`A uniform distribution across all potential starting positions <.ICUniform>`